 The Environmental Law and Policy Center (ELPC) seeks to hire 1L and 2L law student interns for Summer 2018.
 Legal interns support ELPC’s state and federal litigation and policy work throughout the Midwest.
-ELPC plans to hire 4 to 5 law students to work in the Chicago, IL office.
+ELPC plans to hire 3 to 4 law students to work in the Chicago, IL office, and 1 law student to work part of the summer in Nebraska and part of the summer in the Chicago office.
 A summer at ELPC will give students a broad-based experience working in the Midwest on energy and transportation policy, farmland protection, and preservation of freshwater resources.

 About ELPC: The Environmental Law & Policy Center is the Midwest’s leading public interest environmental legal advocacy and eco-business innovation organization.
 We develop and lead successful strategic environmental advocacy campaigns to improve environmental quality and protect our natural heritage.
 We are public interest environmental entrepreneurs who engage in creative business deal making with diverse interests to put into practice our belief that environmental progress and economic development can be achieved together.
 ELPC’s multidisciplinary staff of talented and experienced public interest attorneys, environmental business specialists, public policy advocates, and communications specialists brings a strong and effective combination of skills to solve environmental problems and improve the quality of life in our Midwestern communities.